financial-data-science/CFDS/README.md

 ![Course Banner](https://github.com/financial-data-science/CFDS-4/blob/master/banner.png)

-A series of interactive lab notebooks we prepared for the **Chartered Financial Data Scientist (CFDS)** Certification.
+A series of interactive lab notebooks we prepared for the DFVA (R) and AZEK (R) **Chartered Financial Data Scientist (CFDS)** Certification.
 The content of the series is based on Python, IPython Notebook, and PyTorch.

 Cloning the repository to Azure Notebooks: [![Azure Notebooks](https://notebooks.azure.com/launch.png)](https://notebooks.azure.com/import/gh/financial-data-science/CFDS)